What is Cystic Fibrosis?

-Cystic fibrosis (also called CF) is a condition that most commonly causes frequent respiratory infections and digestive problems (such as failure to gain weight).
-Babies with CF may have trouble gaining weight and extra salt in their sweat.
+Cystic fibrosis (also called CF) is a condition that most commonly causes frequent respiratory infections and digestive problems.
+Babies with CF may have trouble gaining weight and may have extra salt in their sweat.
 They also have thick mucus which is more difficult to cough up.

 CF was added to Indiana’s newborn screen on October 1, 2007.
 Including CF in the newborn screen means that most children with CF will be diagnosed within the first month of life.
 Without newborn screening, most children with CF are diagnosed at an average age of 4 years.
 Children who have a positive CF newborn screen will receive treatment earlier, thereby greatly improving their quality of life.

-It is important for parents to understand that newborn screening cannot identify every child with CF. Babies who screen positive for cystic fibrosis need a second test done to confirm they have cystic fibrosis.
+It is important for parents to understand that newborn screening cannot identify every child with CF. Babies who screen positive for cystic fibrosis need further testing to confirm they have cystic fibrosis.
 Not all babies with a positive newborn screen will have cystic fibrosis; some of them may be carriers.